Carrot Cake Banana Bread

 This carrot cake banana bread is topped with a creamy maple cream cheese frosting and the perfect use for ripe bananas.
 It's a flavorful twist to a classic quick bread that you're sure to love.

-Now, to be perfectly honest with all of you I made this carrot cake banana bread back in October.
+To be perfectly honest with all of you, I made this carrot cake banana bread back in October.
 It took me forever to post it because I was lazy in 2019.

-2020 is the year of me not being lazy and getting back on track with frequent posting.
+2020 is the year I stop being lazy and get back on track with frequent posting.
 I hope you’re all prepared for the lovely food I have read for you!
-Obviously, I have a few old recipes sitting around too.
-Like this banana bread.
-That I’m bringing to you almost 4 months late.
+Obviously, I have a few old recipes sitting around, too, like this banana bread, which I’m bringing to you almost four months late.

 What is in carrot cake banana bread?

-I really wanted to make this bread taste like carrot cake and banana bread had a delicious baby.
+I wanted to make this bread taste like carrot cake and banana bread.
+I had a delicious baby.
 You’re in luck.
 It does.
 I also threw on some maple frosting because sometimes I want any excuse to make the frosting.

-Now, let’s get into the kitchen and see what you’ll need to make this scrumptious bread!
+Now, let’s get into the kitchen and see what you need to make this tasty bread!

-Of course, there is your usual flour, eggs, and whatnot but the key ingredients are bulleted because that is what is likely to not be on hand.
-You could substitute light brown sugar for dark brown sugar but I love that deep molasses flavor you get from dark brown sugar.
+Of course, there is your usual flour, eggs, and whatnot, but the key ingredients are bulleted because that is likely not to be on hand.
+You could substitute light brown sugar for dark brown sugar, but I love that deep molasses flavor you get from dark brown sugar.

 This carrot cake banana bread is topped with a creamy maple cream cheese frosting and the perfect use for ripe bananas.
 It's a flavorful twist to a classic quick bread that you're sure to love.